-- 0 do not perform a preliminary scan of active processes and the boot sectors of local disks during the installation (default value). - 1 perform a preliminary scan of active processes and the boot sectors of local disks during the installation.

-• Destination folder where Kaspersky Embedded Systems Security files will be saved during installation.
+- 0 do not perform a preliminary scan of active processes and the boot sectors of local disks during the installation (default value). - 1 perform a preliminary scan of active processes and the boot sectors of local disks during the installation. - Destination folder where Kaspersky Security for Windows Server files will be saved during installation.
 A different folder can be specified.